-Were there some red flags you may have unknowingly (or knowingly) displayed?
+Were there some red flags you may have unknowingly displayed?

-- Did you have a bad attitude on the golf course?
+- Do you have a bad attitude on the golf course?

 - Are your goals for playing college golf not in line with how you talk about yourself and your game?